Jolyne-lhy/WaterLeakDetection/README.md

 ## Dataset

 Our work is validated on the L-Town dataset.
-Dataset ource: https://github.com/KIOS-Research/BattLeDIM
+Dataset source: https://github.com/KIOS-Research/BattLeDIM

 ## Get Started